Precise and Relaxed Drumming Technique

 It’s important not to overdo it when you first start practicing these techniques.
 They’re not practical par se, but they will transfer over to your drumming later.
 And as with anything else, it takes time for your body to adjust and get used to.
 And in most cases, you will just want to hit harder.
 If that’s your thing.
 But try to avoid this if possible.

 By following these simple practice tips, you will be playing drums in a relaxed and precise way in no time.
-With time and practice, you may even find that you have an improved sense of rhythm and dynamics.
+With time and practice, you may even find that you have an improved sense of rhythm and dynamics as well as playing most of the time with a relaxed drumming technique.

 Of course, it goes without saying that you can also take part in relaxation exercises.
 Yoga or meditation and so on.
 But this isn’t the time to go into those things.
 And as you practice this technique, drift into your playing and increase the tightness as you play.
 Then let it off again as you see fit.